This is the first post in a series on launching a successful startup.

 Learn more about entrepreneurship and innovation in the MIT Sloan Executive Education innovation@work webinar, Understanding and Unlocking the Potential of Innovation, Entrepreneurshi

 Bill Aulet is a Senior Lecturer at MIT Sloan School of Management and the Managing Director of The Martin Trust Center for MIT Entrepreneurship.
-He teaches in the Entrepreneurship Development Program and the Regional Entrepreneurship Acceleration Program (REAP) at MIT Sloan Executive Education.
+He teaches in the Entrepreneurship Development Program.